fgeller/serve/README.md

 # serve

 Tiny app to serve the current directory via HTTP.
-Attempts to open the default browser at the served location for Linux and OSX.
+Attempts to open the default browser at the served location for Linux, OSX and Windows.

 Install via